Complete intersection varieties with ample cotangent bundles

-The present work finds its roots in~\cite{Bro15}, and pushes further the ideas initiated there to complete the study of families of complete intersection varieties, here in a fully geometric way.
-Although our intuitions grew from the geometric interpretation of the cohomological computations arising in \cite{Bro15}, to make this approach effective is not a goal of the present text.
-We rather choose to emphasize the intrinsic simplicity and the geometric nature of the proof.
+In his aforementionned work~\cite{Xie15}, Xie refines the paper~\cite{Bro16} by working with more elaborated deformations of Fermat type hypersurfaces.
+A subtle choice of equations allows him to produce a greater number of tractable symmetric differential forms and to control their base locus.
+The present work also finds its roots in~\cite{Bro16}, and pushes further the ideas initiated there to complete the study of families of complete intersection varieties.
+In contrast with the cited works~\cite{Bro16,Xie15}, we do not manipulate explicit expressions of some symmetric differential forms.
+Although our intuitions grew from the geometric interpretation of a generalization of the cohomological computations arising in~\cite{Bro16}, in the present text we choosed to emphasize the intrinsic simplicity and the geometric nature of the proof.

-Let us now outline how we establish Theorem~\ref{thm:ample}.
-The proof relies on two ideas, exploited as follows.

-\paragraph*{A polynomial of high degree and its differential are (generically) independent} This idea was already very present in Debarre's proof in abelian varieties \cite{Deb05}, as well as in the previous work of the first named author.
-Inspired by the treatment of families defined by Fermat-type hypersurfaces in \cite{Bro15}, we consider the family \(\X\to S\) of complete intersection subvarieties in \(M\) cut out by certain bihomogeneous sections (see Section~\ref{sse:bihom}).
-For these sections, we show that besides being independent, the differentials furthermore have the same shape as the original sections.
-Formally, on obtains \(2c\geq N\) sections of the same type.
-After making this idea rigorous, we are able to define a map \(\varPsi\) from the projectivized \footnote{ for a vector bundle \(E\) on a variety \(X\) we denote by \(\pi_{E}\colon\P(E)\to X\) the projectivization of rank one quotients of \(E\) } relative cotangent bundle \(\P(\Omega_{\X/S})\) to a certain family \(\Y\to\G\) of subschemes in \(\P^{N}\) defined by \(2c\) universal equations (see Section~\ref{sse:reduction}).
-Since \(2c\geq N\), the general fiber of this family has dimension \(\leq0\).

-\paragraph*{Use the positivity of the parameter space of the family} This idea was already present in Voisin's variational method (\cite{Voi96}).
-However, instead of pulling back the positivity from the parameter space of the family \(\X\) under consideration, we rather use the map \(\varPsi\) to pull back the positivity from the family \(\Y\); which is itself easily deduced from the positivity on \(\G\), since the general fibers of \(\Y\to\G\) are finite.
-To the best of our knowledge, this approach is new.

-To effectively pull-back the positivity, the central idea is that the images by \(\varPsi\) of curves lying in general fibers of \(\P(\Omega_{\X/S})\) should avoid the locus of positive dimensional fibers of \(\Y\to\G\).
-We establish this fact thanks to a result of Benoist~\cite{Ben11} which yields that this locus is small.
-See Section~\ref{sse:exc}, \ref{sse:positivity} for full detail.
+While to the best of our knowledge the presented approach (outlined in the next section) is new, it involves some general ideas that are already present in earlier works.
+The independence between the equations defining the complete intersection and their differentials is a key ingredient in Debarre's proof~\cite{Deb05}.
+The use of the ``positivity'' of the parameter space of a family of varieties is present in many recent works on hyperbolic varieties subsequent to Voisin's article~\cite{Voi96}, although it is used there in a very different way.

+Let us lastly mention that the first author has extended the techniques of the present work from the setting of symmetric differentials to the setting of higher order jet differentials with the aim of proving a hyperbolicity conjecture of Kobayashi (\cite{Bro17}).